 Reko Rennie is an interdisciplinary artist who explores his Aboriginal identity through contemporary mediums.
-He talks about his beginnings including being impressed at an early age by the work of Howard Arkley.
+He explores his artistic beginnings and early influences such as the work of Howard Arkley.

 In the mid 1980s in Footscray in Melbourne’s western suburbs I was already listening to hip-hop and break dancing.
 Like many other kids who were born in the 1970s, the book titled Subway Art by Martha Cooper and Henry Chalfant was my inspiration to start writing and doing graffiti.
 I think I was in year 7 or grade 6, about 85 or 86 when I stole a copy of the book from the local library in Footscray.